-Moreover, some of the most modern GPU devices, such as NVIDIA Tesla V100, support the Unified Memory which facilitates the task of the users.
+Moreover, some of the most modern GPU devices, such as NVIDIA Tesla V100, support the Unified Memory, which facilitates the task of application developers.
 With those devices, users do not have to move or copy the data to/from GPUs, and also, pointers at the host are the same at the device.

-For these reasons, parallel applications should take benefit from these GPU resources, and they should try to offload the most compute-intensive parts of to the available GPUs.
+For these reasons, developers should take benefit from these GPU resources by trying to offload the most compute-intensive parts of the applications to the available GPUs.
 In this page, we briefly explain the approaches proposed by the OpenMP and the OmpSs-2 programming models to facilitate the offloading of computation tasks to Unified Memory GPUs.
-Then, we show an hybrid application with MPI+OpenMP and MPI+OmpSs-2 variants that offloads some of the computation tasks, and that can be executed on the DEEP system.
+Then, we show a hybrid application that has MPI+OpenMP and MPI+OmpSs-2 variants which offload some computation tasks.

-On the one hand, OpenMP provides the target directive which is the one used for offloading computational parts of OpenMP programs to the GPUs.
-It provides multiple clauses to specify the copy directionality of the data, how the computational workload is distributed, the data dependencies, etc. The user can annotate a part of the program inside using the target directive and without having to program it with a special programming language.
-For instance, when offloading a part of the program to NVIDIA GPUs, the user is not required to provide any implementation in CUDA.
+On the one hand, OpenMP provides the target directive, which is the one used for offloading computation parts of OpenMP programs to the GPUs.
+It provides multiple clauses to specify the copy directionality of the data, how the computational workload is distributed, the data dependencies, etc. The user can annotate a part of the program using the target directive and without having to program it with a special programming language.
+For instance, when offloading a part of the program to NVIDIA GPUs, the user is not required to provide any CUDA kernel.
 That part of the program is handled transparently by the compiler.

 On the other hand, OmpSs-2 proposes another approach targeting NVIDIA Unified Memory devices.
 CUDA kernels can be annotated as regular tasks, and they can declare the corresponding data dependencies on the data buffers.
-When all the dependencies of a CUDA task are satisfied, the CUDA kernel associated to the task is automatically and asynchronously offloaded to one of the available GPUs.
+When all the dependencies of a CUDA task are satisfied, the CUDA kernel associated with the task is automatically and asynchronously offloaded to one of the available GPUs.
 To use that functionality, the user only has to allocate the buffers that CUDA kernels will access as Unified Memory buffers (i.e., using the cudaMallocManaged() function).
+Additionally, users must annotate the CUDA tasks with the device(cuda) and ndrange(...) clauses.